I am L.E. Henderson. I write fantasy novels, and Passionate Reason is my personal blog. I cover a range of topics from writing to video games.

 My blog does not stay strictly with this theme.
-As a personal blog, it covers whatever topic I am obsessed with at the moment: creativity, books, video games, or my life in a small SC town.
+As a personal blog, it covers whatever topic I am obsessed with at the moment: creativity, books, video games, or my life in South Florida.

-However, my attempt to view the world with both passion and reason is a recurrent theme.
+However, my attempt to view the world with both passion and reason is a recurrent theme and obsession.